 - An overall complex checkout process

 If your store suffers from any of those issues, that’s going to cost you as far as cart abandonment goes.
-However, assuming that your store and its checkout process are as user-friendly as possible, that still leaves you with room for improvement.
+However, assuming that your store and its checkout process are as user-friendly as possible leaves you with room for improvement.

 Namely, you can target those users that are on the fence about making a purchase because they don’t think they’re getting a good deal.
 The best way to do so is by offering a WooCommerce cart discount.